danmackinlay/mnmotebook/README.rst

 mnmotebook
 ###########

-This is the mnmotebook theme, adapted from `mnmlist theme <http://mnmlist.com/theme>`_ adapted for Pelican.
+This is the mnmotebook theme, adapted from `mnmlist theme <http://mnmlist.com/theme>`_ adapted for Pelican from the mnmlist wordpress theme.

 Settings